Grad Students with Children

 This program assists eligible families with young children to meet the cost of child care at the university’s child care centers.

 The Graduate Student Professional Travel with Children Grant is intended to support expenses incurred by Rackham graduate student parents traveling with small children (under the age of 6) while attending conferences, workshops, meetings, or other academic events as part of their scholarly research or in pursuit of professional career readiness both within and outside of academia.

 Rackham has a designated Graduate Parent Advocate to assist graduate students with children with locating resources, interpreting policies, and resolving disputes.
 For more information, email Graduate Student Engagement.

-U-M students with children have many resources at their fingertips, thanks to the collaborative efforts of Rackham, the Work/Life Resource Center, and the Center for the Education of Women.
-Resources include assistance in locating child care, subsidy programs, University policies, sources of social support, and information about family friendly activities.
+U-M students with children have many resources at their fingertips, thanks to the collaborative efforts of Rackham, the Work/Life Resource Center, and the CEW+.
+Resources include assistance in locating child care, subsidy programs, university policies, sources of social support, and information about family friendly activities.

 The Work/Life Resource Center provides information and resources regarding the healthy balance of work and personal life.
 Their website provides information on how to find child care, back-up emergency care, and family helpers.
 They also have extensive resources for expectant parents, and a list of lactation rooms on campus.

 The University of Michigan offers housing for graduate students and students with families.
 This website provides information on the Northwood Community Apartments and Townhouses, a vibrant community that houses hundreds of families and graduate students on North Campus.